-Information Forces
+Information Forces 7 Contact Hours

-- Information Forces - o Define/describe the IFs to include limits/constraints. - Define intelligence requirements for the IF. - Define threats to each IF. - Military Information Support Operations - o Describe the planning, operational considerations unique to this IF. - o Identify the challenges and factors that must be accounted for during MISO planning and execution.
+- Information Forces - o Define/describe the IFs to include limits/constraints. - Define intelligence requirements for the IF. - Define threats to each IF. - Military Information Support Operations - o Describe the planning, operational considerations unique to this IF. - Identify the challenges and factors that must be accounted for during MISO planning and execution.